mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 ## Workflow:

-1. Follow Variable Design Steps using decision trees leading to [patterns](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Guide/how-to-read-patterns.md)
+1. Follow Variable Design Steps using Decision Trees (DT) leading to Variable Design Patterns (VDPs)
 2. Use the **[I-ADOPT Visualizer](https://sirkos.github.io/iadopt-vis/)** to compose your variable.
 3. Find appropriate concepts and add the IRIs in the visualizer
 4. Copy RDF and safe it as turtle (.ttl) file in the [I-ADOPT Examples Repository](https://github.com/mabablue/I-ADOPT-examples-playground)